Ocula Member Galleries are selected by a committee of respected gallerists to present only the best contemporary art on Ocula.

 Los Angeles is home to one of the world's most dynamic and vibrant arts scenes.
 Browse our extended selection of galleries to visit around the city, as recommended by the Ocula team.

-Read MoreThe largest art museum in the western U.S., the Los Angeles County Museum of Art (LACMA) boasts a collection of nearly 149,000 works that follow 6,000 years of artistic expression.
-The complex is currently under construction, with a new building for LACMA's permanent collection scheduled for completion in late 2024.
+Read MoreThe largest art museum in the western U.S., Los Angeles County Museum of Art (LACMA) boasts a collection of nearly 152,000 works.
+A new building for LACMA's permanent collection is scheduled for completion in late 2024.
 In the meantime, collection displays can be viewed in BCAM and the Resnick Pavilion.

-Uphill in the Santa Monica Mountains is the Getty Center, a campus of the Getty Museum designed by architect Richard Meier which includes the Getty Research Institute and the Getty Conservation Institute.
-The expansive collection spans historic masterpieces by Holbein and Rembrandt, to modern and contemporary works by Ed Ruscha, Roy Lichtenstein and more.
+Uphill in the Santa Monica Mountains is the Getty Center, a campus of the Getty Museum designed by architect Richard Meier, which includes the Getty Research Institute and the Getty Conservation Institute.
+The collection spans historic masterpieces by Holbein and Rembrandt, to works by Ed Ruscha, Roy Lichtenstein, and more.

-L.A.'s only artist-founded museum, the Museum of Contemporary Art, Los Angeles (MOCA) is dedicated to the collection and exhibition of art created after 1940.
-Its permanent collection represents an impressive selection of artists, including Mark Rothko, Cindy Sherman, and Andy Warhol.
+L.A.'s only artist-founded museum, Museum of Contemporary Art, Los Angeles (MOCA) is dedicated to the collection and exhibition of art created after 1940.
+Its permanent collection represents artists such as Mark Rothko, Cindy Sherman, and Andy Warhol.

 Read MoreSign up to My Ocula to follow artists and galleries, save artworks to your favourites, and be informed when new exhibitions and features are published.